FDiot/code_tympan3/doc/debugging.rst

   python process to a debugger (MSVC debugger under Windows, for example), and then enter *run* in the terminal to start the script execution and thus C++ code debugging.
-- **xml**: when Tympan executable is run, the two temporary XML files used to communicate with the python script (input and output projects) are not removed after the computation, and their path is displayed by Code_TYMPAN logging system.
+- **keep_tmp_files**: when Tympan executable is run, the input and output temporary files used to communicate with the subprocesses running python scripts (in charge of running an acoustic simulation or of computing the site altimetry) are not removed when the subprocess returns, and their paths are displayed by Code_TYMPAN logging system.
 - **monothread** : disables the multithreading, computations will be run with just one thread.